ChiomaGrace/CodingDojo/Python/Django/djangoIntro/ninjaGold/README.md

 3. Have the "/process_money" POST route increase/decrease the user's gold by an appropriate amount and redirect to the root route

 Created On: May 13, 2020\
-Uploaded to Github: July 3, 2020
+Pushed to Github: July 3, 2020